dbousfie/1026bot/syllabus.md

     this Essay deadline cannot be met (self-attestation or otherwise)

-  - This is because an extension will be granted automatically, without penalty, to Friday, February 28, for those experiencing extenuating circumstances (e.g., illness, bereavement, etc.) that prevent submission on the Due Date of Monday, February 24
+  - This is because an extension will be granted automatically, without penalty, to Tuesday, December 9, for those experiencing extenuating circumstances (e.g., illness, bereavement, etc.) that prevent submission on the Due Date of Wednesday, December 3.

-  - TO BE CLEAR: this does not mean the Essay is "really" due on Friday, February 28; it is due on Monday, February 24, but after Friday, February 28 11:55pm, the Essay is considered late, but we will still accept submission until Friday, March 7, with a late penalty of -10% applied
+  - TO BE CLEAR: this does not mean the Essay is "really" due on Tuesday, December 9; it is due on Wednesday, December 3.
+But after Tuesday, December 9 at 11:59pm, the Essay is considered late.
+We will still accept submission until Wednesday, December 10 at 11:00pm, with a late penalty of -10% applied.

-  - Again, a request for academic consideration will not be considered if submitting between Monday, February 24, and Friday, March 7, because an extension was already granted, and the Essay is now late
+  - Again, a request for academic consideration will not be considered if submitting between Wednesday, December 3 and Wednesday, December 10, because an extension was already granted, and the Essay is now late.

   - Per Senate Regulations: "An instructor may deny academic consideration relating to the timeframe submission of work where